 MAISY® Utility Customer Databases, Forecasting & Analysis Models

-Energy Customer Data Resources for Electric Utilities and Technology Companies
+Utility Customer Data Resources for Electric Utilities and Technology Companies

 MAISY Databases provide energy use and hourly kW loads for more than 7 million